 This light changes to amber and flashes to indicate that the lane marking has been crossed without using a turn signal in that direction.

-See Lane Departure Warning (LDW) on page 9-40.
+See Lane Departure Warning (LDW) ⇔ 219.

 Vehicle Ahead Indicator

 If equipped, this indicator will display green when a vehicle is detected ahead and amber when you are following a vehicle ahead much too closely.